Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshots of the notification of the successfully created alert rule.](images/Lab-guide/image171.png "Successfully created alert rule message")

-    >**Note:** It may take up to 5 minutes after the alert rule is created for the alert to become active.
+    > **Note**: It may take up to 5 minutes after the alert rule is created for the alert to become active.

 ### Task 4: Installing & using the Azure mobile application